5 Ableist Words A Parent Should Never, Ever Say In Front Of Their Kid

 Instead of using the word “lame” to describe a movie or TV show you don’t like, you can use terms like “boring” or “not my taste,” or explain in more detail why you don’t like it.

 “Lame” is not the only term that’s meaning has been misconstrued in this way.
 Another common example is using “crutch” or “crippled” as a metaphor, such as “Don’t use your notecards as a crutch!” or “The economy was crippled by the stock market crash.”
-A crutch is a mobility device that can help permanently or temporarily disabled people move around, so using it negatively can be harmful and paint people who use crutches as lesser than.
+A crutch is a mobility device that can help permanently or temporarily disabled people move around, so using it negatively can paint people who use crutches as lesser than.
 The term “cripple” has been reclaimed by some members of the disability community, so using it in a negative way furthers the idea that disability is somehow bad.

 4. “Deaf” and “Blind” as Insults

-Being d/Deaf or b/Blind is perfectly fine, but using these terms as insults is not OK.
+Being d/Deaf or b/Blind is perfectly fine, but using these terms as insults is not.
 If someone asks you to repeat something or needs help locating something, your response shouldn’t be to ask if they’re d/Deaf or b/Blind as an insult.
 Whether or not a person actually has some level of hearing or vision loss, using these two terms as insults teaches those around us that there is something wrong with having these disabilities.